dexterlabora/cmxreceiver/README.md

 ## Configuration
 Modify the `cmxreceiver.js` file with your correct service port, secret, validator.
 Then, do something with the data (i.e database)

+Alternatively, you can define the parameters at runtime using environment variables (except for the DB piece) by typing this at the shell.
+`VALIDATOR="8e0846499d9a3f6c23f7868c4cFFFFd63250FFFF" SECRET="testing123" node cmxreceiver.js`

 ## Default post URL
 http://yourserver:1890/cmx